 In their upset, your child might target you: “it’s all your fault”, and they might even get angry and aggressive, like in the story below.
 It is important that you keep yourself and everyone else safe – your child can’t do that right now.
 All you may need to do is gently block an angry hand.
 You child is showing you just how hard and tight these feelings are, and deep down they have decided you are the safe place to point those feelings.
 You could regard it as a badge of honour.

 Hard as it might feel, if you can stay warm, not take it personally, and not react, the storm will pass.
 And on the other side will be a child who wants to be close to you, can let you help them, and can think about how to tackle the learning task.
-In Parenting by Connection, we call listening to a child like this “Staylistening”.
+In Hand in Hand Parenting, we call listening to a child like this Staylistening.

 Read a lovely story of how a mother did just that, as her boy tried to learn his ABC’s.